-Disability and chronic illness activism can seem mammoth.
-Intersectional feminist activism can seem mammoth the amount of injustice in our world is overwhelming, one way to feel a little less powerless in the face of such huge discrimination is to be a good ally alongside any personal activism or campaigns you support.
+Intersectional Disability and chronic illness activism can seem mammoth.
+Intersectional feminist activism can seem mammoth the amount of injustice in our world is overwhelming.
+I focus my work on the areas where my strengths lie cultural activism challenging damaging narratives of illness and disability.
+Beyond that one way to feel a little less powerless in the face of such huge discrimination is to be an ally.
 To help with this I will be building a list or archive here of some of the campaigns or current petitions I am trying to be a good ally too.
 As well as any campaigns I am personally invested in.

 'Protect the rights of disabled citizens to protest peacefully'.